19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 ### Narrative Explanation

 PCs get XP primarily by passively absorbing magic.
 This is what allows them to gain [Abilities](../Chosen%20Statistics/Ability%20Scores.md) so much faster than, say, a fighter practicing on training dummies.
-Making your own magic items or potions does not help you absorb magic, you already 'possessed' that magic.
+Making your own magic items or potions applies XP one tier down (1000-25000 coins is 1 XP, 25000+ is 3 XP, there is no 10 XP).

 ### Expected Wealth By Level

 The below table spells out the expectation for the wealth of a PC at a given [Level](Level.md) in this system.
-Alternatively, you can use net wealth as the requirement to [Level Up](Level.md#Level%20Up) and thereby replace XP.
+Alternatively, you can use net wealth as the requirement to [Level Up](Level.md#Level%20Up).
+It would then replace XP.

 |      PC Level | Net Wealth |
 | ------------: | ---------: |